Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "You speak… harsh words, Garr-avf of Gao," Ukusevi managed, around the sick icy knot in her stomach.

 "We don’t have time to be gentle.
 And we will not be dishonest.
-Our great leader...abhors dishonesty in any form."
+Our great leader... abhors dishonesty in any form."

 "Great leader?"

-*"Just* a leader.
+"*Just* a leader.
 No kind of divine being himself, and he’d say so even more strenuously than me.
 His actual title is *‘Great Father.’* I don’t know how well that concept translates for you."

 Uku took up her stylus and tablet.
 "Tell me about him.
 And about your people."

 Garr-avf chittered darkly.
-"The Great Father is...personally, he’s a big, powerful, cheerful parody of a male, and would gleefully admit to it, too.
-He is...a *good* man.
+"The Great Father is... personally, he’s a big, powerful, cheerful parody of a male, and would gleefully admit to it, too.
+He is... a *good* man.
 But."

 "But…?"

 She was learning to read the movements of Garr-avf’s body.
 Some were almost familiar, others very strange indeed.
 But she guessed that the way his head lowered and tilted back and forth meant he was composing his words with just as much care as she would before writing in her journal.

-"...A Great Father is...my people were severely tested by our great enemy.
+"...A Great Father is... my people were severely tested by our great enemy.
 He was created Great Father at the moment of our greatest crisis, and his purpose is to obliterate all that threaten our people.
-He is...unequaled at that task.
+He is... unequaled at that task.
 Which is why we are here."

 "The Punishers threaten your people?"

 "The *Hunters* would have gladly done *this* to us," Garr-avf said, gesturing around them.
 "But they’re the lesser foe.
 The greater foe are subtle, conniving, invisible and patient.
 Everything your tormentors aren’t.
-They are merely...more powerful than your people; the greater foe *shaped* my people, long ago.
+They are merely... more powerful than your people; the greater foe *shaped* my people, long ago.
 Worked our bodies like clay, shaped our culture, deleted our history, and tried to strike the very *idea* of the Almighty, the Unseen or the Infinite from our minds."

 Ukusevi boggled at him.
 He simply nodded solemnly, and waited for her to remember herself and write down his words.